 Once a niche strategy reserved for technical specialists, SEO has become a mainstream marketing must-have.
 The techniques and best practices have evolved with the times, changing almost as fast as the content of the internet itself.

 These days, companies that want to rank on the first page of Google results—a critical component for acquiring customers—must do more than just fill their site’s pages with a few strategically selected keywords.
-They must employ SEO professionals that can help them win in mobile search and local search while keeping up with the week-to-week updates required by search engine algorithms.
+They must employ SEO professionals to help them win in mobile and local searches while keeping up with the week-to-week updates required by search engine algorithms.

-SEM Rush analyzed more than 4,000 search-related vacancies posted to online job boards and found that the most in-demand SEO skills for marketing in 2020 included knowledge of Google tools (like Google Analytics and Google Search Console), HTML and CSS (for SEO markup), and keyword research.
+SEM Rush analyzed over 4,000 search-related vacancies posted to online job boards.
+The most in-demand SEO skills for marketing in 2020 included knowledge of Google tools (like Google Analytics and Google Search Console), HTML and CSS (for SEO markup), and keyword research.